- Psoriasis Slideshow: Symptoms, Causes and Treatment

 What are psoriasis symptoms and signs?
 What does psoriasis look like?

-Psoriasis appears as red or pink small scaly bumps that merge into plaques of raised skin.
-It classically affects skin over the elbows, knees, and scalp and is often itchy.
-Although any area may be involved, it tends to be more common at sites of friction, scratching, or abrasion.
+Plaque psoriasis signs and symptoms appear as red or pink small scaly bumps that merge into plaques of raised skin.
+Plaque psoriasis classically affects skin over the elbows, knees, and scalp and is often itchy.
+Although any area may be involved, plaque psoriasis tends to be more common at sites of friction, scratching, or abrasion.
 Sometimes pulling off one of these small dry white flakes of skin causes a tiny blood spot on the skin.
 This is a special diagnostic sign in psoriasis called the Auspitz sign.